Lesson video

 Pause the video now.

-That's right, it is A.
+That's right, it is A, well done, everybody.

-So in recent years, nutritionists have been advising people to eat lots of plant-based foods.
+So, in recent years, nutritionists have been advising people to eat lots of plant-based foods.

 We know that means foods that have come from plants.